 Google has a long history of taking a user-first approach in everything we do.
 As a part of our commitment to users, we never sell personal information and we give users transparency and control over their ad experiences via My Account and several other features.
 Per our Personalised advertising policy, we never use sensitive information to personalise ads.
-We also invest in initiatives such as the Coalition for Better Ads, the Digital News Initiative, the Google News Initiative and ads.txt in order to support a healthy, sustainable ads ecosystem.
+We also invest in initiatives such as the Coalition for Better Ads, the Digital News Innovation Fund, the Google News Initiative and ads.txt in order to support a healthy, sustainable ads ecosystem.

 In August 2017, we announced our commitment to comply with the European Union's new General Data Protection Regulation (GDPR), which applies to users in the European Economic Area (EEA).
 This article provides additional details about how we are supporting advertisers and marketers with the changes that the GDPR brings.

 We have been rolling out updates to our contracts for many products since August 2017, reflecting Google's status as either a processor or a controller under the new law.

 Find out more about how we use data in Google Marketing Platform advertising products and Google Ads:

 - How Google uses Google Marketing Platform advertising product data (Display & Video 360, Campaign Manager 360, Search Ads 360)